 However, the Department of Transportation has already pledged to address this by building a new railway system between Clark and the capital.

 Although yet to be finalised, Transportation Secretary Arthur Tugade has said it would be completed before the president’s term of office ends in 2022.

-It has also been announced recently that nearly three billion pesos will be spent on improving infrastructure at the airport.
+It has also been announced recently that nearly three billion pesos will be spent on improving infrastructure at Clark.

 Eventually, according to the “grand plan” for Clark, by 2025 it will be one of the world’s largest transport hubs, with an annual passenger capacity of 80 million.